-Expenditures for construction in progress are recorded in the capital funds until such time as the construction is completed and put into operation.
+General Fixed Assets (Cont'd) - Expenditures for construction in progress are recorded in the capital reserve fund until such time as the construction is completed and put into operation.
 The Library is required to maintain a subsidiary ledger detailing fixed assets records to control additions, retirements, and transfers of fixed assets.
 In addition, a statement of general fixed asset group of accounts, reflecting the activity for the year, must be included in the Library's basic financial statements.